rubiin/rubiin.github.io/content/projects/fortune.md

 showInProjects: true
 ---

 This plugin designed to inject a dose of inspiration, wisdom, or humor into your editing workflow.
 It delivers random quotes, proverbs, or jokes directly to your Neovim dashboard.
-Additionally, it offers helpful tips and tricks to improve your productivity and efficiency within the editor.